FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/configure_folder_monitoring.md

 You can customize the transfer related metadata, such as the IDA, PARM, SUSER, etc. using the file name value.
 This allows folder monitoring to provide a functionality that resembles a SEND command.

-For example, you have a file named <span class="code">A0001.appli1.cft.XXX</span> in the <span class="code">scan1 </span>folder, and you have the following two objects in your configuration:
+For example, you have a file named `A0001.appli1.cft.XXX` in the `scan1 `folder, and you have the following two objects in your configuration:

     CFTFOLDER id=folder1,scandir=scan1,idf=idf1,par=part1,...CFTSEND id=idf1,ida=&%.1froot,sappl="&%.2froot",suser="&%.3froot",...